The Juror: Plot

-Annie Laird is a sculptor who lives in New York with her son Oliver; she works a day job as a data entry clerk.
-Annie is selected to be a juror in the trial of mafia boss Louie Boffano, who is accused of ordering the murder of Salvatore Riggio.
+Annie Laird is a New York City sculptor who lives with her son Oliver and works a day job as a data entry clerk.
+Annie is selected to be a juror in the trial of crime boss Louie Boffano, who is accused of ordering the murders of federal informant Salvatore Riggio, his wife and his young son Tommy.

-Mark Cordell buys some of Annie's artwork and then wines and dines her before she discovers he is better known as "The Teacher", Boffano's enforcer and the actual perpetrator of Riggio's murder.
+A rich tourist, Mark Cordell, buys some of Annie's artwork and then wines and dines her before she discovers he is better known as "The Teacher," Boffano's enforcer and the man responsible for the Riggio murders.
 Mark tells Annie to persuade the jury to acquit Boffano, or she and Oliver will die.
+Fellow gangster Eddie then sends Mark's car with a victim over a cliff, further frightening Annie into convincing the jury to acquit Boffano through sheer force of personality and persuasiveness.

-A frightened Annie convinces the jury to acquit Boffano.
 After the trial, Boffano questions whether Annie should "disappear", seeing her as a loose end.
-Mark convinces Boffano otherwise.
-Mark goes after Annie's friend Juliet.
-After having sex with her, Mark reveals himself to be Annie's stalker.
+Mark convinces Boffano otherwise, as he has become obsessed with her.
+After having sex with Annie's close friend Juliet, Mark reveals himself to be Annie's stalker.
 He pulls a gun and forces Juliet to take a fatal drug overdose.
-Mark boasts of Juliet's murder to Eddie, who also works for Boffano but unlike Mark, is sympathetic to Annie as he is a parent himself.
+Mark boasts of the murder to Eddie, who proves to be sympathetic to Annie as he is a parent himself and increasingly disturbed by Mark's behavior.

-To ensure her son's safety, Annie hides Oliver in the village of T'ui Cuch, Guatemala.
-The prosecutor, who figured out Annie was threatened, wants Annie to turn state's witness so they can go after Mark, who now plans to take over Boffano's empire.
+To ensure her son's safety, Annie buys a ticket for him to T'ui Cuch, a rural village in Guatemala where she had previously studied artwork with the local community.
+The prosecutor on Boffano's case, who figured out Annie was threatened, wants Annie to turn state's witness so they can go after Mark, as they suspect him of planning to murder his boss.

-Annie convinces the prosecutor to let her wear a wire in a scheduled meeting with Mark.
-Annie removes the wire and gives it to Eddie, insinuating she and Mark are now a couple.
-Annie then succeeds in getting Mark to incriminate himself in a boastful rant about his ambitions, which she tapes on a hidden tape recorder.
-She uses the tape to tip off Boffano, who schedules a meeting with Mark.
+Annie convinces the prosecutor to let her wear a wire before calling Mark to reciprocate his affections.
+Annie then secretly gives Eddie the wire, insinuating she and Mark are now a couple and that she does not want him to be arrested.
+With Eddie's help, she tricks Mark into incriminating himself in a boastful rant about his ambitions, which she tapes and gives to Boffano.
+The boss then orders Mark to a meeting where he will be whacked.

-Boffano's plan backfires when Mark kills both Boffano and his son Joseph, along with their henchmen.
-He also slashes Eddie's throat.
-Mark, furious at Annie's betrayal, calls her, revealing his intention to travel to Guatemala to kill Oliver.
+Boffano's plan backfires when Mark, seizing the opportunity, kills Boffano with a car bomb and guns down his son Joseph, before cutting Eddie's throat.
+Mark, furious at Annie's betrayal, calls her and reveals his intention to travel to Guatemala to kill Oliver.

 Annie travels to Guatemala where there is a showdown with Mark.
-He chases Oliver into a structure, where locals shoot Mark.
-Annie, also armed with a pistol, fires six more shots, making sure Mark is dead after he tries to shoot Annie with a gun pulled from his ankle holster.
-Oliver is unharmed.
+He chases Oliver into a structure, where the locals are able to ambush and disable Mark.
+Annie gets hold of his gun, and when Mark tries to pull a weapon from his ankle holster, she kills him in a blind frenzy.
+Oliver is unharmed, and he and his mother return home.